 He stepped forward, not willing to allow his cousin to seize his place.
 A branch slashed out, cutting his face.

 "I don't think my friends like you.
 I don't think I do either," Buffy remarked, looking at the dark-haired, handsome man.

 He sets off my spidey sense.
 Everyone here does.
 That guy just gives me the wiggins.
 He reminds me too much of Drac.

 "I'm Princess Meredith.
 You're in the Unseelie Court of Andais, Queen of Air and Darkness.
 Who are you and how did you come to be here?"

 "Buffy Summers," came her quick response.
 "Jumped through a portal and landed in the rose penthouse up there."
 She nodded in the arbor’s direction.
 "I'm not in some hell version of Oz am I?"

-Confusion crossed her pretty face at the strange people that surrounded her.
+Confusion crossed her pretty face at the strange people surrounding her.
 Merry laughed at the visitor’s turn of phrase.